Back to SRL Storymaker Resource Library

 from bills to books

-Schools have become flashpoints for America’s political debates– with teachers and students caught in the middle.
-Lawmakers have proposed more than 200 bills that would restrict or change the way teachers talk about race, American history, gender and sexuality, limit students’ access to books, or increase parents’ rights over their children’s education.
-According to the Washington Post, 64 of these bills have been signed into law across 25 states.
+Schools have become flashpoints in today’s political landscape, with teachers and students often caught in the crossfire.
+Across the U.S., lawmakers have introduced over 200 bills that aim to restrict or change how educators discuss topics like race, American history, gender, and sexuality; limit student access to certain books; or expand parental control over curricula.
+According to The Washington Post, 64 of these bills have been signed into law across 25 states.

-SRL wants to hear your experiences and opinions about what you learn and read at school.
+SRL wants to hear from students about their experiences and opinions on what they are allowed—or not allowed—to learn and read at school.

 Research what’s happening in your state or community.
 PEN America maintains a list of proposed and approved legislation and policies aimed at censoring schools.